 Instructions on how to Embed Films on Demand Videos into Canvas

-VAST: Academic Video Online contains more than 60,000 titles across all disciplines, all cross-searchable, making it a one-stop, multidisciplinary solution.
+Academic Video Online contains more than 60,000 titles across all disciplines, all cross-searchable, making it a one-stop, multidisciplinary solution.
 Materials are added monthly.

 Videos from this resource are linkable, but the embed code does not work in the Canvas environment.